 The Trust has established its grant making policy to achieve its objects for the public benefit.
 The Trust's aim is to improve the lives of sufferers with Alzheimer's disease and related conditions now, and to seek a permanent cure in the future.
 Alzheimer's affects men and women of all races, stripping the sufferer of their capacity for independent life and their dignity.
-Onset can be as early in a person's 50s but the condition normally affects people as they age, often manifesting in those aged 60 or 70 or over.
+Onset can be as early in a person's 50s, but the condition normally affects people as they age, often manifesting in those aged 60 or 70 or over.
 We review the grant making policy annually to ensure that it reflects the charity's objects and thereby advances public benefit.

 The beneficiaries of our grant making programme are ultimately Alzheimer's suffers and those at risk of developing this disease in the future.
-Currently it is believed that about 24.3 million people world-wide have Alzheimer's disease.
-Research reported in The Lancet medical journal for Alzheimer's Disease International (ADI) estimates that by 2020 42.3 million people will have dementia and by 2040, 81.1 million people; that is a doubling of today's figures.
-Developments in the care and treatment of suffers also has the potential to relieve the huge burden of care often faced by the families of sufferers.
+Research reported in The Lancet medical journal for Alzheimer's Disease International (ADI) estimated that by 2020 42.3 million people will have dementia and by 2040, 81.1 million people.
+Developments in the care and treatment of suffers has the potential to relieve the huge burden of care often faced by the families of sufferers.
 Our research and educational programmes fund students, researchers, and research institutions and healthcare bodies who use these funds in their work to improve the lives of sufferers from Alzheimer's disease and related conditions, and their carers by developing therapies, potential medications and improvements in the personal care of sufferers.
-Any private benefit received by researchers, and research institutions and healthcare bodies is purely incidental to the objects of our work.
+Any private benefit received by researchers, and research institutions and healthcare bodies are purely incidental to the objects of our work.